Kamik423/cutie/readme.md

 *Commandline User Tools for Input Easification*

 A tool for handling common user input functions in an elegant way so you don't have to write them yourself once a week.
+It should work on all major operating systems (Mac, Linux, Windows).

 ![example](https://github.com/Kamik423/cutie/blob/master/example.gif?raw=true)